 A common misconception surrounding RPA is that it’s going to make people redundant.
 Kramer says that this isn’t necessarily so.

 “Is it true that in some instances, jobs will no longer be needed because automation can replace that particular job function?
 Sure.
 Does that necessarily mean that thousands and thousands of employees will be without jobs?
 No, absolutely not.” she argues.

-In the best use-case, Kramer says that RPA is simply technology and humans working together in order to make the organization and its processes more agile and efficient.
-She adds that realizing the potential of RPA opens opportunities to make jobs more rewarding and frees people from the mundane and repeatable tasks that are better off automated.
+In the best use-case, Kramer says that RPA is simply technology and humans working together in order to make the organisation and its processes more agile and efficient.
+She adds that realising the potential of RPA opens opportunities to make jobs more rewarding and frees people from the mundane and repeatable tasks that are better off automated.